 Unless you are permitted to provide an origin declaration, you will need to fill in a certificate of origin to claim preferential treatment.

 The UK continues to use the EUR1 and EUR-MED format for movement certificates with trade partners that have mutual FTAs with the EU, including Switzerland.
 These movement certificates are identical to those previously in use, but the place of origin on the certificate is now marked as the United Kingdom instead of the European Community.
 EUR1 and EUR-MED certificates of origin that have been updated to show the UK are now available from your usual provider, such as the chambers of commerce.

 If you previously used the EUR1 form with a mutual EU trading partner, you can use the new EUR1 form that shows the UK as the place of origin.
 If you previously used an EUR-MED form with a mutual EU trading partner, you can use the new EUR-MED form that shows the UK as the place of origin.

 Using EU materials and processing in your exports to Switzerland

-You can continue to use EU materials or processing in your exports to Switzerland.
+You can use EU materials or processing in your exports to Switzerland.
 The UK and Switzerland must have fulfilled the necessary requirements set out in the Rules of Origin Protocol.
-You must also ensure the working or processing carried out in the UK goes beyond the minimal operations listed in the agreement and the other relevant conditions are met.
+You must also ensure the working or processing carried out in the UK goes beyond the minimal operations listed in the agreement and that the other relevant conditions are met.